2017soft/Django-Web-Applications/README.md

 # Django-Web-Applications
 Hello everyone!
-After reading the Django Tuturial online and following the instructions to create a sample Poll Application, I created my first web application project, which allows users to play the word game Hangman locally on a website.
+After reading the Django Tuturial online and following the instructions to create a sample Poll application, I created my first web application project, which allows users to play the word game Hangman locally on a website.

 Here is the instructions about how to open the website: (for Mac OS)